Steven Spielberg’s ‘The Post’ Trailer Arrives, Oscar Buzz Begins To Surround Tom Hanks And Meryl Streep

 — Entertainment Weekly (@EW) November 8, 2017

-The publication noted no one had seen Spielberg’s The Post yet, but still named them as “heavy hitters.”
+The publication noted no one had seen Spielberg’s The Post yet but still named them as “heavy hitters.”
 The Best Picture category is allowed a maximum of 10 nominees, one of which will be chosen as the big winner this March.

 The Post could follow in the footsteps of 2015’s Spotlight, which took home the Best Picture Oscar in 2016.
 The film followed an investigative journalist team within the Boston Globe as they exposed child sex abuse by Roman Catholic priests.